autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

   3 software engineers share how a side project can help you land a lucrative tech job
 subtitle: >-
-  These engineers prove, in many ways, that a relevant and meaningful side project can be beneficial to help you successfully land a dream tech job.
+  A relevant and meaningful side project can be beneficial to help you successfully land a dream tech job.
 date: '2021-01-20'
 excerpt: >+
   This article is about contributors to AUtechjobs - three software engineers